-Blog posts, social media, seminars, podcasting, videos, media interviews… anywhere I can find a place to speak, I do.
+Blog posts, social media, seminars, classes, podcasting, videos, media interviews… anywhere I can find a place to speak, I do.
 I talk openly about my mistakes, the things I’ve learned, what I have witnessed, and tricks that I have picked up through my career.

 Q: Okay, but you do mortgages, right?

 Right.
 That’s my “9 to 5”.
 I’m a career finance guy, after all.